Fazlur Rahman Khan: Documentary film

 In 2021, director Laila Kazmi began production on a feature-length documentary film to be called Reaching New Heights: Fazlur Rahman Khan and the Skyscraper on the life and legacy of Khan.
 The film is produced by Kazmi's production company Kazbar Media, with development support from ITVS, which provides co-production support to independent documentaries on PBS.
 The film is helmed by director and producer Laila Kazmi, with associate producer Arnila Guha, and New York-based art director Begoña Lopez.
 It is fiscally sponsored by Film Independent.

 Charity

 In 1971 the Bangladesh Liberation War broke out.
 Khan was heavily involved with creating public opinion and garnering emergency funding for Bengali people during the war.
 He created the Chicago-based Bangladesh Emergency Welfare Appeal organization.

 Death

-Khan died of a heart attack on 27 March 1982 while on a trip in Jeddah, Saudi Arabia, at the age of 52.
-He was a general partner in SOM.
+Khan died of a heart attack on 27 March 1982 while on a trip in Jeddah, Saudi Arabia, at the age of 52, at which time he was a general partner in SOM.
 His body was returned to the United States and was buried in Graceland Cemetery in Chicago.